-Here are some statistics and infographic on the adoption of the iPad in Healthcare facilities from www.mobilehealthnews.com.
+Here is an infographic from Mobi Health News, on the adoption of the iPad in Healthcare facilities.

 We think it’s clear that the iPad will play a significant role in the Healthcare market.
 We are recommending our customers design (or work with us to design) their hospital wireless networks with the knowledge that the majority of their doctors and nurses will carry 2-3 wifi enabled devices.

 If we can help you or if you have any additional questions feel free to comment below or contact us.